bluishglc/emr-serverless-utils/readme.md

 mvn clean package
 ```

-`target/emr-serverless-utils-1.0.jar` is uber jar; `target/emr-serverless-utils-1.0.zip` is project jar and dependent libraries.
+The `target/emr-serverless-utils-1.0.jar` is a uber jar, `target/emr-serverless-utils-1.0.zip` is project jar and dependent libraries.